Allar/linux-perforce-installer/README.md

 # Usage

-In shell, run the following commands:
+In shell, run the following commands in your terminal.
+You don't need to download this repo, that is what the first line in the following code does.

 ```shell
 wget https://raw.githubusercontent.com/Allar/linux-perforce-installer/master/install-perforce